 Avoid the high season.
 Summertime is the time to travel in the states (hello USA road trips!).
 Therefore, if at all possible, aim for going in the spring or fall.
 Not only will there be far fewer people, but spring brings fields of wildflowers, and autumn brings beautiful foliage, giving this breathtaking landscape a unique pop of color!

 Find hidden gems.
-We always ask the locals about their favorite, more secluded spots.
+I always ask the locals about their favorite, more secluded spots.
 Take a trip to the ranger station and ask them which hikes and activities they recommend that are less busy during the time of year you visit.